cannatag/ldap3/docs/manual/source/encoding.rst

 Log file data flow
 ------------------

 Data printed in the log files are always encoded in ``ascii`` with a ``backslashreplace`` failback in case of unprintable ascii values.
+This should assure that the log is written without any decoding error.

 Flaky Server data flow
 ----------------------

 Some servers don't completely follow the LDAP RFCs and send data in a different encoding or in a mix of encodings.
 For example Active Directory can send the DN of entries found in a search in a different encoding than utf-8.
-In this case you can use the ``RESPONSE_DN_ENCODING`` to decode the DN of the Search operation response.
+In this case you can use the ``ADDITIONAL_ENCODINGS`` parameter to decode the DN of the Search operation response.
 It can be set to one encoding or a list of encodings.
-If a list is provided ldap3 tries sequentially until an encoding doesn't return a ``UnicodeDecodeError``.
-If any of the specified encoding is not able to decode the DN value then an ``LDAPDNError`` exception is raised.
+If a list of encodings is provided ldap3 tries sequentially each encoding until a valid decode is performed.
+If any of the specified encodings is not able to decode the value then an ``UnicodeDecodeError`` exception is raised.

 Raw data in search response
 ---------------------------